enspiral/handbook/onboarding-info.md

 Week 1 : Welcome and communications tools

-Week 2 : Meet your Enspiral Buddy
+Week 2 : Meet your steward

 Week 3 : What it means to be an Enspiral Contributor